appserver-io/appserver/README.md

 To uninstall the appserver on Linux you might rely on your package management system.
 On Windows you can use the normal uninstall process provided by the operating system.

-Under Mac OS X you can simply delete the `/opt/appserver` folder and delete the configuration files for the launch daemons.
-These are files are located in folder `/Library/LaunchDaemons` and named `io.appserver.<DAEMON>.plist`.
+Under Mac OS X you can simply delete the `/opt/appserver` folder that containers all installed files.

 # Basic Usage